-At the start of the project, Habash and her team had to convince the residents of the area of the importance of restoration and rehabilitation and to involve them in the project.
+At the start of the project,which was in cooperation with Samou Municipality and an Italian firm, Habash and her team had to convince the residents of the area of the importance of restoration and rehabilitation and to involve them in the project.
 In 2019, as the project was wrapping up, the residents had become partners in the restoration process and the preservation of 12 residential complexes — called "ahwash" in Palestine — and turning one of them into a cultural youth center, which has become the activity hub in the area.

 “Restoration was carried out at the lowest costs.
 Some of the locals were also trained in basic restoration works, in case they need to do small-scale renovations in the future,” she said.

 Habash's business, academic work and involvement in local organizations ran parallel.
-In 2002, she took up a job as a professor in the Faculty of Engineering at Birzeit University where she continues to teach and mentor her students.
-She was elected as a city council member in the Ramallah municipality in 2012-2016, and she is the only woman to have been elected as a member of the council of the Palestine Engineers Association where she headed the Ramallah and al-Bireh branch in 1999-2002.
+In 2002, she took up a job as an adjunct professor in the Faculty of Engineering at Birzeit University where she continues to teach and mentor her students.
+She was elected as a city council member in the Ramallah municipality in 2012-2016, and she is the only woman to have been elected as a member of the council of the Engineers Association Jerusalem center where she headed the Ramallah and al-Bireh branch in 1999-2002.
 She is also one of the founders of the Association of Architects in Palestine.